-I refer to this type of marking as 'anti-ergative' marking, as the crucial function of this type of marking is to mark an animate argument that might otherwise be interpreted as an actor as being something other than an actor.
-In this way it is the opposite of the type of ergative marking we find in some of these same languages, which marks an argument as being an actor.16 In those languages that have both types of marking, it is often optional whether to use one or the other or both, but the marking is often not systemic, as it is used only to disambiguate two arguments when that becomes necessary due to the semantics of the referents, the actions involved, or the pragmatic viewpoint (see for example Matisoff 1973: 155-8 on Lahu thà ?, Wheatley 1982 on Burmese kou).
+30 The term anti-ergative may be somewhat infelicitous, as, like the term ergative itself, it may lead the reader to credit these particles with more of a paradigmatic nature than they actually have, but this term is already somewhat established in the literature (e.g. Comrie 1975, 1978; LaPolla 1992b), and clearer than Blansitt's (1984) term for this phenomenon, dechticaetiative.
+I also do not use Dryer's (1986) term primary object because he defines it as a grammatical function.
+The is often optional whether to use one or the other or both, but the marking is often not systemic, as it is used only to disambiguate two arguments when that becomes necessary due to the semantics of the referents, the actions involved, or the pragmatic viewpoint (see for example Matisoff 1973: 155-8 on Lahu thà?, Wheatley 1982 on Burmese kou).
 It is especially common for overt marking (either ergative or anti-ergative) to be necessary when the most natural (unmarked) topic, the agent, is not the topic, and instead appears in the preverbal focus position.

-Most of the languages have grammaticalized different morphemes to mark anti-ergative arguments, and so while it is possible to reconstruct forms for some low-level groupings such as Tani or Tibetan, in other branches even closely related languages have different anti-ergative markers (e.g. Lahu (tha ?), Akha (ay)), or differ in terms of having anti-ergative marking or not (e.g. Akha, which has anti-ergative marking, and Hani, which does not).
+Most of the languages have grammaticalized different morphemes to mark anti-ergative arguments, and so while it is possible to reconstruct forms for some low-level groupings such as Tani or Tibetan, in other branches even closely related languages have different anti-agentive markers (e.g. Lahu ($th\dot{a}$?), Akha ($\dot{a}\eta$)), or differ in terms of having anti-agentive marking or not (e.g. Akha, which has anti-agentive marking, and Hani, which does not).
 We can assume that this marking is not of great time depth.

-Those languages that have postpositions, but do not have the anti-ergative marking pattern (e.g. Tujia, Hani) generally mark NPs by strictly semantic principles.
+Those languages that have postpositions, but do not have the anti-agentive marking pattern (e.g. Tujia, Hani) generally mark NPs by strictly semantic principles.
 That is, a locative/goal (when marked) will always be marked the same way, and a patient/theme (when marked) will always be marked the same way, and there are no relation changing (or 'promotion') rules (e.g. passive, dative, antidative).
 We then have two types of role marking in Tibeto-Burman.
-Both are semantically based, but one (ergative and patient marking) is based on what semantic role a referent has, and the other (anti-ergative marking) on what semantic role a referent does not have.
+Both are semantically based, but one (agentive and patient marking) is based on what semantic role a referent has, and the other (anti-agentive marking) on what semantic role a referent does not have.
 The development of both types of marking can be said to be related to the importance of semantic role, pragmatic viewpoint, and animacy to the users of these languages.